Canon G3 X vs Sony RX100 V

 It is notable that the G3X has a hotshoe, while the RX100 V does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the G3X and the RX100 V are recent models that are part of the current product line-up.
-The RX100 V replaced the earlier Sony RX100 IV, while the G3X does not have a direct predecessor.
+The G3X is a recent model that features in the current product line-up of Canon.
+In contrast, the RX100 V has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the RX100 V was succeeded by the Sony RX100 VI.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon G3 X and the Sony RX100 V?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.